December 15 – Ten Days of Grace

 You can do this – I believe in you.
 Write it down as simply or elaborately as you’d like, and carry it with you or put it on your refrigerator.
 Let’s make these next ten days the easiest days of your month.

-Everything you need for a beautiful Christmas, you may already possess.
+Everything you need for a beautiful Christmas, you most-likely already possess.